Vapor Compression Cycle Control for Automotive Air Conditioning Systems with a Linear Parameter Varying Approach: Introduction

-These simplified modeling and control frameworks, however, are only capable of achieving local output tracking, and extension to global tracking performance is constrained.
+These simplified modeling and control frameworks, however, are only capable of achieving local output tracking, their extension to global tracking performance is constrained.
 As far as the authors are concerned, the main reasons behind limited literature on global output tracking design for A/C systems are twofold: firstly, it lacks a systematic treatment of the control-oriented A/C model to facilitate control algorithm design; secondly, the control theory adopted is typically \emph{ad hoc}, lacking theoretical foundation of stability and robustness.

-In this paper, we exploit a linear parameter varying (LPV) control method that provides a framework not only providing a systematic way to represent general nonlinear model in a special form, but also guarantee system stability, robustness, and performance of the closed-loop system.
+In this paper, we exploit a linear parameter varying (LPV) control method that provides a framework not only providing a systematic way to represent general nonlinear model in a special form, but also guaranteeing system stability, robustness, and performance of the closed-loop system.
 Specifically, a Jacobian-based LPV model is derived from a nonlinear dynamic model of a vapor compression cycle.
 The TP model transformation is applied to transform the Jacobian-based LPV model into a TP-type convex polytopic model form.
-Since $H_{\infty}$ techniques have been demonstrated to be promising for both theoretical and industrial problems \cite{Du2005981,J9,C4,Yamashita19941717,J1,C5}, we exploit the $H_{\infty}$ gain-scheduling control developed in \cite{50_wu1996, 50_apkarian1998} to synthesize an LPV controller that achieves the desired closed-loop properties based on the TP polytopic model,.
+Since $H_{\infty}$ techniques have been demonstrated to be promising for both theoretical and industrial problems \cite{Du2005981,J9,C4,Yamashita19941717,C5}, we exploit the $H_{\infty}$ gain-scheduling control developed in \cite{50_wu1996, 50_apkarian1998} to synthesize an LPV controller that achieves the desired closed-loop properties based on the TP polytopic model.

 The rest of this paper is organized as follows.
-Section II presents the nonlinear A/C model using the MBM and the grid LPV model through Jacobian linearization.
-Section III summarizes the main results of tensor product model transformation with weighting functions and vertices at the new coordinate.
-Self-scheduled $H_{\infty}$ controller is synthesized in Section IV by solving LMIs of the augmented A/C system model, and the global output tracking performance is demonstrated in Section V. Finally, a conclusion is drawn in Section VI.
+Section 2 presents the control-oriented nonlinear A/C model.
+Section 3 illustrates the LPV model.
+The proposed LPV-based model using using Jacobian linearization and tensor product decomposition is given in Section 4.
+Self-scheduled $H_{\infty}$ controller is synthesized in Section 5, and the global output tracking performance is demonstrated.
+Open issues are discussed in Section 6.
+Finally, a conclusion is drawn in Section 7.